kbolbotowski/kbolbotowski.github.io/_pages/about.md

 author_profile: true
 ---

 I am an assistant professor of mathematics at the University of Warsaw, and my area of expertise lies at the intersection of two fields in the calculus of variations: optimal transport and optimal structural design.
 The main goal of this webpage is to share some of the research ideas that I have developed together with my collaborators.

-Feel free to [reach out](/contact/) with questions!
+I invite you to read my [papers](/publications/) for details and to [reach out](/contact/) with questions!

 ## 1. Kantorovich-Rubinstein duality beyond the first order